yaoyx689/RigGS/process_data/README.md

     ```
     python cal_2d_skeleton.py --data_dir ${DATA_PATH} --image_folder ${NAME_OF_IMAGE_FOLDER} --mask_folder ${NAME_OF_MASK_FOLDER}
     ```
     Then the 2D skeleton will be obtained in `${DATA_PATH}/train_thinned`.
-If the input image is RGBA type, then you can ignore the `--mask_folder`.
+If the input image is in RGBA type, then you can ignore the `--mask_folder`.
 Our code can be run without semantic segmentation.

 ## Details of preprocessing ZJU-MoCap dataset